Poly-Portal/polyportaldocs/mkdocs/docs/developers/api/artwork/update.md

 {
   "artworkID":12477,
-  "title":"This is the updated title", "description":"This is the new description"
+  "title":"This is the updated title", "description":"This is the new description", "tags":[
+    "updated tags",
+    "old ones not in this list will be removed"
+  ]
 }

 ```